MCP Security in Production:

 Deterministic Rule Enforcement

-A rules engine at the proxy layer evaluates every tool call before execution.
+A rules engine at the proxy layer evaluates routed tool calls before execution.
 Allowlists for permitted tool names and schemas.
 Pattern matching for known attack signatures (traversal sequences, metadata IPs, exfil patterns).
 Binary block/allow with no model inference involved.

 Semantic Intent Scoring